Jeannot Szwarc: Directing feature films

 The 1970s and 1980s saw Szwarc oscillate between feature and television films and series.
 His feature films include Bug (1975), Jaws 2 (1978), Somewhere in Time (1980), Supergirl (1984) Santa Claus: The Movie (1985) and Honor Bound.
 (1988).
-However, the failure of the last three at the box office caused him to move to Europe, where he directed comedies such as La Vengeance d'une blonde (1994) and Hercule et Sherlock (1996).
-These films found limited appeal outside national borders.
+However, the box office failure of the last three caused him to move to his native France, where he directed comedies such as La Vengeance d'une blonde (1994) and Hercule et Sherlock (1996).
+Though La Vengeance d'une blonde was successful at the French box-office, these films found limited appeal outside national borders.

 Return to television

-Szwarc was called back to Hollywood in the early 2000s, where he resumed his career in television, his forte.In 2003, he joined the crew of The WB/CW television series Smallville as a director.
+Szwarc was called back to Hollywood in the early 2000s, where he resumed his career in television, his forte.
+In 2003, he joined the crew of The WB/CW television series Smallville as a director.
 One of the major episodes he directed was "Homecoming", the 200th episode of the series.
 Moreover, he co-directed, with Miguel Sapochnik, the first episode of the fifth and final season of the science-fiction/crime series Fringe, as well as multiple other episodes of the series throughout its run.